SCARPxVeNOM/0gpumP/DEPLOY.md

 - Note the public URL and set it as OG_STORAGE_API for the backend

 Fly.io (optional):

+Render (free tier):
+- Connect your GitHub repo
+- Click New → Blueprint → select `render.yaml`
+- Render will create both services (storage and backend).
+Update envs/secrets in the dashboard as needed.
 - Install flyctl: https://fly.io/docs/hands-on/install-flyctl/
 - `cd 0g-storage-ts-starter-kit`
 - `fly launch --now --copy-config --config fly.toml`